cavera/drag-and-drop-interaction/src/README.md

 # Drag and drop interaction

-Based on past experiences, I take an old jquery and ES5 js code and make it more readable and efficient.
+Based on past experiences, I took an old jquery code and make it more readable and efficient.

 ## Technologies